 Beyond her regular performance activities, Shelley’s fascination with interdisciplinary collaborations has led her to perform and improvise with dancers of the USC Kaufman School of Dance, London Contemporary Dance School and actors from Television Broadcasts Limited, the Guildhall School of Music and Drama, and The Shadow Players.
 As an avid advocate of outreach programmes, she has performed for diverse audiences including underprivileged children and victims of domestic violence.
 She also performed in the UN International Day of Peace Ceremony and Gandhi Peace Concert.
 In 2016, she curated an autism awareness benefit concert featuring music by composers that showed autistic traits, interspersed with narration from the perspectives of autistic children.

-Shelley was a candidate of Doctor of Musical Arts at the USC Thornton School of Music in Solo Piano under the tutelage of Bernadene Blaha.
-She was the staff pianist of studios of Midori Gotō, Pamela Frank and Margaret Batjer.
-Shelley holds Master’s degrees in piano performance from the Guildhall School of Music and Drama with distinction and from Rice University, where she served on the piano and chamber music faculty of the Preparatory Program.
-She has a First Class Honours Bachelor’s in Music from The Chinese University of Hong Kong, where she was on the Faculty of Arts Dean’s List in all three years of her studies.
-Her principal teachers Virginia Weckstrom, Katya Apekisheva, Nancy Loo and coaches Cho-Liang Lin and Norman Fischer have become important mentors in her music career.
+Shelley is currently associate musician of the Hong Kong New Music Ensemble and occasionally works with the City Chamber Orchestra of Hong Kong.
+Prior to her return, Shelley studied at the USC Thornton School of Music in Piano Performance with Bernadene Blaha.
+During her studies, she was the staff pianist of studios of Midori Gotō, Pamela Frank, Bing Wang and Margaret Batjer.
+Shelley earned her Master’s degrees from the Guildhall School of Music and Drama with distinction under the tutelage of Katya Apekisheva and subsequently from Rice University, where she taught piano and chamber music.
+She was awarded the First Class Honours Bachelor’s in Music from The Chinese University of Hong Kong, where she was on the Faculty of Arts Dean’s List in all three years of her studies.
+Her primary teachers Virginia Weckstrom in the United States, Nancy Loo in Hong Kong and coaches Cho-Liang Lin and Norman Fischer have become important mentors in her music career.